 Herbert Simon, Nobel Prize laureate and polymath, offered many contributions to the world in fields such as computer science/artificial intelligence, cognitive psychology, economics, and management.

-This brief excerpt, taken from the his remarkable autobiography offers some timeless wisdom.
+This brief excerpt, taken from his remarkable autobiography, offers some timeless wisdom.

 The principles of good management are simple, even trivial.
 They are not widely practiced for the same reason that Christianity is not widely practiced.
 It is not enough to know what the principles are; you must acquire deeply ingrained habits of carrying them out, in the face of all sorts of strong urges to stray onto more comfortable and pleasant paths, to respond without inhibition to provocations, and just to goof off. “

 Micheal Jordan could tell you every insight and secret he knows about basketball and you still wouldn’t play basketball like him.
 The same goes for other things.
 Mark Leonard, Steve Jobs, Tobi Lutke, Jeff Bezos or any other phenomenal CEO could sit down with you and explain all the insights and nuances and you still wouldn’t replicate their performance.

 The greats can only share all there is to teach about the subject.
 The problem is that’s not all there is to learn.

 The principles of good management are simple but not easy.
 Mastering them will give you slightly above average performance.